H3CO3/mini_hififace/README.md

-# Face swapping to painting
+# Face Swapping to Painting

 Adapt from [hififace](https://github.com/mindslab-ai/hififace) and [MSG-Net](https://github.com/zhanghang1989/PyTorch-Multi-Style-Transfer) \
 Code test in Windows.
 Requirement to be added later.